guardian/typerighter/docs/03-composer-integration.md

 ## Developing new typerighter rules.

-If you wish to test new rules, you should visit the google doc (see [here](./01-google-sheet.md)) and edit appropriately Once you have added a rule to the doc, you must either
+If you wish to test new rules, you should visit the google doc (see [here](./01-google-sheet.md)) and edit appropriately Once you have added a rule to the doc, you must visit the [local typerighter rules page](http://localhost:9000/rules) and click the "refresh rules" button.
- * restart the local typerighter service
- * POST to /refresh on the local typerighter service